aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 #### Example using AWS Serverless Application Model (SAM)

 The `Tracer` utility is instantiated outside of the Lambda handler.
 In doing this, the same instance can be used across multiple invocations inside the same execution environment.
-This allows `Metrics` to be aware of things like whether or not a given invocation had a cold start or not.
+This allows `Tracer` to be aware of things like whether or not a given invocation had a cold start or not.

 === "handler.ts"